harish-guda/harish-guda/README.md

 - :monkey: I am a #rstats or `R` user, owing a lot to my prior experience with the Supply Chain Analytics group at Nordstrom.

-- :bug: I am currently learning to better integrate `tidymodels` into my workflow, model incentive compatibility constraints and create content for a supply chain analytics course.
+- :bug: I am currently learning to better integrate `tidymodels` into my workflow, model incentive compatibility constraints for agents in a spatial marketplace and create content for a supply chain analytics course.

 - :snail: I am looking for good case studies to teach operations planning and execution, and supply chain analytics.